gautam-404/MESA-PORT/README.md

 # MESA-commando
-A Python command framework for MESA
+A Python module to command and control [MESA](https://github.com/MESAHub/mesa)

 ### 🫵 Be the commander!